MrJulus/MrJulus/README.md

 I like to develop small projects just for fun. <br>
 I like playing video games, I play Brawl stars or Fortnite (on my phone...). <br>
 I'm probably coding “Dark Dus” <br>
-- which is a project I created because I had trouble finding a Fortnite Bot Lobby, so I decided to create one. <br><br>
+- which is a project I created because I had trouble finding a Fortnite Bot Lobby, so I decided to create one. <br>

 <h3 align="left">Most Used Languages:</h3>